 When you choose Dr. Dann and his team at Dentistry Asleep to place your dental crown, you can not only count on a crown that will look beautiful and function like a natural tooth, but also a procedure that is free of anxiety and all discomfort.
-As a Certified Specialist in Dental Anesthesia, Dr. Dann offers a range of sedation techniques from mild sedation, such as nitrous oxide, also known as laughing gas, to moderate sedation with IV sedation and finally complete sleep while undergoing any dental procedure.
+As a Certified Specialist in Dental Anesthesia, Dr. Dann offers a range of sedation techniques from mild sedation, such as nitrous oxide, to moderate sedation with IV sedation.
 You and he will decide which form of sedation is best for you based on your level of anxiety.

-Dr. Dann will prepare the tooth receiving a crown and we’ll take a molded impression to send to our dental lab.
+As for the procedure itself, Dr. Dann will prepare the tooth receiving a crown and take a molded impression to send to our dental lab.
 While your permanent restoration is fabricated, you’ll wear a temporary crown to protect the tooth and provide functionality.
 When your new crown is ready, you’ll return to our office for Dr. Dann to adhesively bond the crown into place.

-To care for your new crown, brush and floss as usual, paying particular attention to the area where the crown meets the gum.
+Of course, that isn’t the only benefit of dental crowns.
+In addition to being extremely lifelike and durable, they are easy to care for!
+To keep your restoration in pristine condition, brush and floss as usual, paying particular attention to the area where the crown meets the gum.
 Also, try to avoid using your crown to bite down on hard foods.
-With proper care, your crown from Dentistry Asleep can give you a lifetime of smiles.

 Dental crowns are a versatile solution to an array of dental problems.
 Even though they are a very common way to beautifully repair damaged teeth and strengthen weakened smiles, it’s natural to have a few questions about them.
 Below, you’ll find a short list of some of the most frequently asked questions Dr. Dann gets about dental crowns.
 If you don’t see the answer you’re looking for, feel free to contact your friendly team at Dentistry Asleep and we’ll be happy to help!